Supporting early-career researchers

-- Freely contribute to the Node and FocalPlane, our community sites that serve developmental biologists and microscopists with discussion threads, jobs, event listings, resources and beautiful images.
+- Freely contribute to the Node and FocalPlane, our community sites that serve developmental and stem cell biologists and microscopists with discussion threads, jobs, event listings, resources and beautiful images.

 - Follow us on WeChat where we are building a community of Chinese researchers.

-- If you’re a new PI, or looking to make the transition to independence soon, check out Development’s Transitions in Development series along with the Pathway to Independence Programme aimed at supporting researchers as they progress from postdoc to PI.
+- If you’re a new Principal Investigator, or looking to make this transition soon, check out Development’s Transitions in Development series along with the Pathway to Independence Programme aimed at supporting researchers as they progress from postdoc to PI.

 - Hear from new PIs as they share their personal experiences of setting up their own lab in Journal of Cell Science’s Cell Scientists to Watch series.

 Maximise your impact

 Let us help you spread the word about your exciting research.